nextpyp/pyp/docs/install/enable-remote-access.rst

   sudo systemctl status nextPYP-rprox

-If all went well, you should be greeted with a response similar to the following.
+If all went well, you should be greeted with a response similar to the following:

 .. code-block::